-2026 FIFA World Cup Teams: List of Qualified Teams & Qualification Process
+2026 FIFA World Cup Teams: List of Qualified Teams

 2026 FIFA World Cup Teams

-How Many Teams Will Play in the 2026 FIFA World Cup?
+How Many Teams will play in the 2026 FIFA World Cup?

 For the first time, 48 teams will play in the World Cup.
 This is a big jump from the 32-team format used before.
 More teams now have a chance to compete.